 18. Can I have separate accounts on multiple servers and move data between those accounts?

-Yes, you can have accounts on multiple servers (you can have separate accounts on all 134 public Galaxy servers, and this would not be considered abusive in anyway).
+Yes, you can have accounts on multiple servers (you can have separate accounts on all 134 public Galaxy servers, and this would not be considered abusive in any way).
 These accounts will be completely independent of one another.
-You can export and import things like workflows and history between different Galaxy servers (although importing history has not yet been implemented for Galaxy-on-AnVIL as of June 2021).
+You can export and import workflows and history between different Galaxy servers (although importing history has not yet been implemented for Galaxy-on-AnVIL as of June 2021).